antmicro/usb-c-power-adapter/README.md

 ## Operation
 The USB-C Power Delivery Adapter must be powered from PD power supply capable of delivering **20V** power input.
 Make sure that used wall power supply is compatible with programmed profile.

 Used components provide onboard **overtemperature and overvoltage protections**.
-The device works stably at 55 Watts load with passive colling.
+The device works stably at 55 Watts load with passive cooling.
 At 60 Watts power load, the device will turn itself off after 3 minutes.

 ## Project structure